 In order to transfer the calibration, one needs a source of known characteristics.
 Typically laser sources at 850, 1300 and 1550 nm pigtailed to single mode fibers are used.
 The laser sources have very narrow spectral width to allow accurate wavelength calibration, and the single mode fiber controls the output beam presented to the detector of the instrument.
-Each of these sources is checked for wavelength regularly to insu~ that no drift has occurred.
+Each of these sources is checked for wavelength regularly to insure that no drift has occurred.
 The output power of these lasers is precisely controlled by an optical feedback circuit to insure stability.
 Even the temperature of the laser is often controlled precisely to insure no drift in output power or wavelength occurs during the calibration process.

 Using the sources described above, one measures the output of one of the lasers on a standard meter or detector and record the value.
-The instrument under test is then adjustşd/Jpfead the same value as the standard detector and a single point calibration is dqoe.
+The instrument under test is hen adjusted to read the same value as the standard detector and a single point calibrator is done.

-for all power meters, especially those with autoranqinç, one must calibrate on every range, double checking to insure that the meters ilave a smooth transition between ranges to prevent calibration discontinuities.
-Calibration is therefore checked at several points near the top and bottom of the range for every meter.
+For all power meters, especially those with auto ranging, one must calibrate on every range, double checking to insure that the meters have a smooth transition between ranges to prevent calibration discontinuities.
+Calibration is therefore checked at several points near the top and bottom of the range for even meter.

-Meters calibrated in this manner have an uncertainty of calibration of about +/-5%, compared to the NIST primary standards.
-Limitations in the uncertainty are the inherent inconsistencies in optical coupling, about 1% at every transfer, and siight variations in wavelength calibration.
+Meters calibrated in this manner have an uncertainty of calibration of about +/- 5 %, compared to the NIST primary standards.
+Limitations in the uncertainty are the inherent inconsistencies in optical coupling about 1% at every transfer and slight variation in wavelength calibration.
 NIST is working continuously with instrument manufacturers and private calibration labs to try to reduce the uncertainty of these calibrations.

-Recalibration of instruments should be done annually, however experience has shown that the accuracy of meters rarely changes significantly during that period, as long as the electronics of the meter do not fail.
-Unfortunately, the calibration of fiber optic power meters requires considerable investment in capital equipment and continual updating of the transfer standards, so very few private calibration !abs exist today.
+Recalibration of instruments should be done annually, however experience has shown that the accuracy of meters rarely changes significantly during that period as long as the electronics of the meter do not fail.
+Unfortunately, the calibration of fiber optic power meters requires considerable investment in capital equipment and continual updating of the transfer standards so very few private calibration jabs exist today.
 Most meters must be returned to the original manufacturer for calibration.

-3.S.2 Understanding FO power meter measurement uncertainty
+3.6.2 Understanding FO power meter measurement uncertainty

-Much attention has been paid to developing transfer standards for fiber optic power measurements.
-The US NIST in Boulder, Colorado and standards organizations of most other countries have worked to provide good standards to work from.
-We can now assure traceability for our calibrations, but even so tile errors involved in making measurements are substantial.
-Understanding those errors and their probable causes vvill insurs a realistic viewpoint on fiber optic power measurements.
-The first source of error is optical coupling.
-Light from the fiber is expanding in a cone. it is important that the detector to fiber geometry be such that all the light from the fiber hits detector, otherwise the measurement will be lower than the actual value.
-But every time light passes through a glass to air interface, such as the window on the detector, a small amount of the light is reflected.
-Some is lost, but some can be re-reflected by the polished end surface of the connector back into the detector, the amount dependent on the type of connector and the quality of its polished surface.
-And although detectors have an antireflection coating, some light is reflected from the detector surface, which can be re-reflected from the window, connector, etc. Finally, the cleanliness of the optical surfaces involved can cause absorption and scattering.
-The sum total of these potential errors will be dependent on the connector type, wavelength, fiber size and NA.
+Much attention has been paid to developing transfer standards of fiber optic power measurements.
+The US NIST is Boulder, Colorado and standards organizations of most other countries have worked to provide good standards to work from.
+We can now assure traceability for our calibrations, but even so the errors and their problem causes will insure a realistic viewpoint on fiber optic power measurements.

+The first source of error is optic coupling .Light from the fiber is expanding in a core.
+It is important that the detector to fiber geometry be such that all the light from the fiber hits the detector, otherwise the measurement will be lower than the actual value.
+But every time light passes through a glass to air interface.
+Such as the window on the detector, a small amount of the connector is reflected.
+Some is lost, but some can be re-reflected by the polished end surface the connector back in to the detector, the amount dependent on the type of connector and the quality of its polished surface And although detectors have an antireflection coating.
+Some light is affected from the detector surface which can be reflected from the window connector, etc. Finally the cleanliness of the optical surfaces involved can cause absorption and scattering.
+The sum total of these potential errors will be dependent on the connector type wavelength, fiber size and NA.